gpudemystified/gpudemystified.github.io/_articles/introduction-to-gpu-architectures-and-programming.md

 ---
 layout: article
-title: "An Introduction to GPU Architecture and Programming"
+title: "An Introduction to GPU Architectures and Programming"
 description: "A step-by-step introduction to how GPUs work and how to program them with CUDA."
 image: "/assets/images/article1.jpg"
 topics: